 At Covent Garden’s London Transport Museum, Poster Girls: A Century of Art and Design (until January 2019) is a powerful exhibition of over 150 posters and original artworks, produced by female artists for London Transport and Transport for London.
 The display focuses on graphic designers from the 20th and 21st century and encompasses an incredible variety of styles and mediums by the likes of Mabel Lucie Attwell, Laura Knight and Zandra Rhodes.

-Drawn in colour at The National Gallery
+Courtauld Impressionists at The National Gallery

-Ed Ruscha: Course of Empire (until October 7) presents a body of work by the pop artist, famed for his representation of typical urban American landscapes, which he produced for the Venice Biennale in 2005.
-Ruscha has revisit an earlier set of works – 5 black and white paintings depicting various industrial buildings in his home city of LA – and repainted the scenes in colour to create ‘an accelerated, aged version of the same urban landscape’.
+At The National Gallery, Ed Ruscha: Course of Empire (until October 7) presents a body of work by the pop artist, famed for his representation of typical urban American landscapes, which he produced for the Venice Biennale in 2005.
+Ruscha has revisit an earlier set of works – five black and white paintings depicting various industrial buildings in his home city of LA – and repainted the scenes in colour to create ‘an accelerated, aged version of the same urban landscape’.

-The legacy of Michael Jackson at the National Portrait Gallery
+Gainsborough’s family album at the National Portrait Gallery

-To coincide with what would have been Michael Jackson’s 60th birthday, Michael Jackson: On the Wall (until October 21) explores the influence of the inimitable performer on leading contemporary artists.
-The most depicted cultural figure in visual art, Jackson is one of the 20th century’s most influential figures; this show brings together work by over 40 artists that he inspired.
+At the National Portrait Gallery, to coincide with what would have been Michael Jackson’s 60th birthday, Michael Jackson: On the Wall (until October 21) explores the influence of the inimitable performer on leading contemporary artists.
+The most depicted cultural figure in visual art, Jackson is one of the 20th century’s most influential figures and this show brings together work by over 40 artists that he inspired.

 Picturing Friendship (until May 13 2019) is a display which delves into the collection and pulls out examples of the power of friendship.
 Featuring a diverse range of works, the display includes photographs of Elizabeth Taylor with David Bowie, George Harrison with Ravi Shankar and Morcambe and Wise, as well as the oldest known oil self-portrait painted in England.